BrandonKirbyson/VSCode-Animations/README.md

 In settings, you can find the durations setting with is a json object that can apply custom durations to any animations.
 Reference the lists above to see what animations you can change the duration of.

-### Cursor

-You can customize the cursor animation by running the `Animations: Open Animation Settings` command or opening settings (`cmd + ,` or `ctrl + ,`) and searching for `Animations`.
-There you can change the cursor animation style, toggle the cursor animation, and change more of the animtion settings.

-#### Cursor Animation Settings
+### Cursor Animation

+If you select `Us Cursor Color For Cursor Animation` it will use the current theme's cursor color for the cursor animation as expected, and it will live update when you change themes.
+If you want to use a custom color, you can turn this off and set the color in the `Cursor Animations Options` as seen below.

 | Setting       | Description                                  | Options                          |
 | ------------- | -------------------------------------------- | -------------------------------- |